aksh-ai/neuralBlack/README.md

 ## About

 This project was done by Akshay Kumaar M. Research Paper is in progress.
-All the references papers have been included at the end of this README file.
+All the references papers have been included at the end of this repository's README.

 ## ResNet50 Neural Network Architecture